-Government agencies use the Submission function to deliver records and metadata into ERA.
+Government entities use the Submission function to deliver records and metadata to ERA.
 Electronic records are preserved and reviewed in the Repository.
 The National Archives’ knowledge of what those historically valuable records are, who created them and why, and what processes have been applied to them is all documented in the Metadata.
-Finally, the public uses the Access function to do research on records that have been screened by archivists to remove restricted information (there are separate, non-public kinds of access for restricted records, as well.)
+Finally, the public uses the Access function to do research on records that have been screened by archivists to remove restricted information (there are separate, nonpublic kinds of access for restricted records, as well.)

 ERA currently makes it possible for the Archives to carry out its missions in bigger, better and more efficient ways:

 ERA supports over 500 TB of electronic records, including records from the George W. Bush White House, many Federal agencies, and Congress.

 - It has achieved efficiencies in government bureaucracy.

 ERA provides online tools for Federal agencies to create and submit new record schedules to request disposition authorities, and improve the process for, and documentation of transfers of permanent records to the Archives.

 ERA supports records management functions, allowing an automatic link between the disposition authority, the request to transfer records covered by that authority, and the actual records being transferred.
 These automatic links mean that information from the records schedule prepopulates a transfer request that is authorized by the schedule, and electronic records come into the archive with a rich set of automatically associated provenance metadata.

 - It streamlines access to Presidential records.